-DIF: Cognitive Level: Comprehension REF: p.
-29 | Box 3-2

-OBJ: Discuss ethical principles and legal concepts related to critical care nursing.

-TOP: Nursing Process Step: N/A MSC: NCLEX: Safe and Effective Care Environment

-- 17. The critical care nurse wants a better understanding of when to initiate an ethics consult.
-After attending an educational program, she understands that the following situation would require an ethics consultation: - a.
+- DIF: Cognitive Level: Understand/Comprehension REF: p.
+32 - OBJ: Discuss ethical principles and legal concepts related to critical care nursing. - TOP: Integrated Process: Caring - MSC: NCLEX Client Needs Category: Safe and Effective Care Environment - 17.
+The critical care nurse wants a better understanding of when to initiate an ethics consult.
+After attending an educational program, the nurse understands that the following situation would require an ethics consultation: - a.
 Conflict has occurred between the physician and family regarding treatment decisions.
-A family conference is held, and the family and physician agree to a treatment plan that includes aggressive treatment for 24 hours followed by re-evaluation. - b.
+A family conference is held, and the family and physician agree to a treatment plan that includes aggressive treatment for 24 hours followed by reevaluation. - b.
 Family members disagree as to a patient's course of treatment.
-The patient has designated a healthcare proxy and has a written advance directive. - c.
+The patient has designated a health care proxy and has a written advance directive. - c.
 Patient postoperative coronary artery bypass surgery who sustained a cardiopulmonary arrest in the operating room.
 He was successfully resuscitated, but now is not responding to treatment.
-He has a written advance directive and his wife is present. - d.
+He has a written advance directive, and his wife is present. - d.
 Patient with multiple trauma and is not responding to treatment.
-No family members are known, and care is considered futile.
+No family members are known, and the health care team is debating if care is futile.

 In the case of a seriously ill patient who is incapacitated and does not have a surrogate, an ethics consultation is warranted.
-The conflict has been resolved in the case of the family and physician agreeing on a course of treatment for 24 hours followed by re-evaluation.
-Although family members disagree, if a patient has a written advance directive and a designated healthcare proxy, an ethics consultation is not warranted; the patient's wishes are clearly known.
+While care does not have to be provided in the case of futility, disagreements may lead to the need for a consult to resolve the dilemma.
+The conflict has been resolved in the case of the family and physician agreeing on a course of treatment for 24 hours followed by reevaluation.
+Although family members disagree, if a patient has a written advance directive and a designated health care proxy, an ethics consultation is unwarranted; the patient's wishes are clearly known.
 The cardiac surgery patient has a written directive to guide his treatment.

-DIF: Cognitive Level: Analysis REF: p.
-29 | Box 3-3

-OBJ: Discuss ethical principles and legal concepts related to critical care nursing.

-TOP: Nursing Process Step: N/A MSC: NCLEX: Safe and Effective Care Environment

-- 18. The nurse is aware that a shortage of organs exists.
-She knows that which of the following statements is true? - a.
+- DIF: Cognitive Level: Analyze/Analysis REF: p.
+33 | Box 3-3 - OBJ: Discuss ethical principles and legal concepts related to critical care nursing. - TOP: Integrated Process: Communication and Documentation - MSC: NCLEX Client Needs Category: Safe and Effective Care Environment - 18.
+The nurse knows that which of the following statements about organ donation is true? - a.
 Anyone who is comfortable approaching the family should discuss the option of organ donation. - b.
 Brain death determination is required before organs can be retrieved for transplant. - c.
 Donation of selected organs after cardiac death is ethically acceptable. - d.
-Family members should consider withdrawing life support so that the patient can become an organ donor.
+Family members should consider the withdrawal of life support so that the patient can become an organ donor.

 Donation of selected organs after cardiac death is ethically and legally appropriate.
 Specific policies and procedures for donation after cardiac death facilitate this procedure.
-Only designated requestors who are knowledgeable and trained in organ donation should approach the family to discuss donation.
+Only designated requesters who are knowledgeable and trained in organ donation should approach the family to discuss donation.
 Organs can be retrieved not only after brain death but also after cardiac death.
 The decision to withdraw life support should be made separately from the decision to donate organs.

-OBJ: Discuss ethical principles and legal concepts related to critical care nursing.

-TOP: Nursing Process Step: N/A MSC: NCLEX: Safe and Effective Care Environment
+- DIF: Cognitive Level: Remember/Knowledge REF: p.
+38 - OBJ: Discuss ethical principles and legal concepts related to critical care nursing. - TOP: Nursing Process Step: N/A